www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-10-04-Development-Timing-And-Discovery-Based-Networks-Of-Perspectives.md

 but the situation is changing a little bit.
 This creates an opportunity for quality improvements.
 # Current State Of Implementation
-Currently, there is the Java class `net.splitcells.dem.lang.perspective.Tree implements the AST.
+Currently, there is the Java class `net.splitcells.dem.lang.perspective.Perspective implements the AST.
 A node just consists of a namespace, a string value, child references and some helper functions.
 There is a simplified serialization,